donghoonleekorea/Myguide/README.md

 # My Guide

 This is my first Full stack solo project from scratch.
-I'll to make an simple web app where people can authenticate and get access to audio guide files if they buy it.
-In short words is an audio guide platform.
+I'll make an simple web app where people can authenticate and get access to audio guide files if they buy it.
+In short words, it is an audio guide platform.
 (Payment system will be included in the last step if it is possible)

 ## Tools
 I'll basically use MERN :